-What’s the purpose of 1-on-1 meetings? 🤔 Why do people think that one-on-one meetings are a manager’s most effective tool?
-Let’s try to address these question by first figuring out what managers want to accomplish in order to go from good to outstanding.
+What’s the purpose of 1-on-1 meetings? ?
+Why do people think that one-on-one meetings are a manager’s most effective tool?
+Let’s try to address these questions by first figuring out what managers want to accomplish in order to go from good to outstanding.

 To be a great manager, you must be a people’s and results-oriented person, which means you must care deeply about your team while also striving to produce the best results possible.

 But how can you make sure that your team feels valued and respected so that it is constantly willing to give its all in order to get the best results?

 Although there are many other options for managing your teams, such as training courses, webinars, and peer teaching, nothing beats regular and high-quality one-on-one meetings with your team members.

 In his book ‘High Output Management,’ Andy Grove, former CEO and co-founder of Intel says,

 “An investment of ninety minutes of your time can improve the quality of your subordinate’s work for two weeks, or for more than eighty hours.”

 We’ve compiled five primary benefits of one-on-one meetings with your staff based on our experiences and knowledge gained while working with a variety of managers.

 ➡️ Consistent & Regular Feedback